-Weather: More wet and wild days ahead
+Wild weather: Falling trees hit cars, block roads overnight - and there's more to come

 Snow is forecast to around 700m and MetService is warning that frosts are possible in some South Island spots.

-The West Coast has been lashed by rain and residents were asked by MetService to brace for possible thunderstorms.
+The West Coast has been lashed by rain - up to 150mm in the past 24 hours, Kerr said - and residents were asked by MetService to brace for possible thunderstorms.

 State Highway 6 east of Westport was closed on Sunday morning, between Inangahua and Westport, with slips at each end of the Lower Buller Gorge, at Uranium Point and at Inangahua.